milutinB/chess-app/README.md

 # chess-app

 Source code for a pvp chess web app written in TypeScript and React.
-This repository currently contains a very basic websocket-based backend I have used for development and testing but it should definitely not be deployed anywhere.
+This repository currently contains a very basic websocket-based backend I have used for development and testing.

 ## Running locally

-Clone this repo and cd to the newly create chess-app directory.
-Then run the following:
+Clone this repo and cd to the newly create chess-app directory then run the following:

 ```bash
 cd client